glitchwizard/CalculatorWithFormsLesson/README.md

 ## Known Bugs

-Git is funky on my home computer and I was having trouble pushing things to repositories.
-I got it to work but it says the author of the commit is quinnrobepicodus (the account name) rather than my name (Quinn).
-This is a work in progress, so if you find any bugs please let me know at the email address below.
+No Bugs yet....

 ## Support and contact details

-I'm still learning so feel free to contact me with any suggestions or questions.
+Still learning so feel free to contact me with any suggestions or questions.
-email: millerquinn66@gmail.com
+email: millerquinn66@gmail.com or charley@gmail.com

 ## Technologies Used
 * Git